 If the kids are upset about no fire, just have them help you with patting down the crust or spreading out the chocolate.
 But be careful because once it was time to add the marshmallows, my kids just wanted to eat them.
 I had to hide them and let them know that it was now a recipe for grownups to finish.
 Luckily, they aren’t old enough to know that momma is fooling them and that I wanted to try it out first before they got their tiny little fingers on it.
 I might have even tried a bite during their naptime, I mean for photography reasons.
 I needed to make sure the recipe was decent before I started to set up for the photography scene.

 The weekend is NOW here, and so is the heat.
 Don’t let it get you and the kids down, so break out the S’more ingredients and get ready for Sheet Pan S’mores.

 In a food processor add the graham crackers, sugar, salt, butter, cinnamon and eggs.
 Pulse until graham crackers are fine crumbs and mixture looks grainy.
 Pour into a 9X12 greased baking sheet.
 Using your hands flatten the mixture and make sure it’s in all four corners.
 Pierce with a fork and bake in the oven for 10 minutes.

 Remove and top with the chocolate.
 Once the chocolate starts to melt spread it out with a spatula covering the crust.
 Allow to cool for 30 minutes.

 Top with marshmallows and broil for 1 minute 30 seconds.
 Remove from oven and slightly press down on marshmallows to break open a little bit.

-You may have to clean knife after a couple of cuts.
+You may have to clean the knife after a couple of cuts.

-*Eat warm or place in refrigerator for 20 minutes to harden chocolate.
+*Eat warm or place in the refrigerator for 20 minutes to harden chocolate.